BriskenFinancials/use-case-template/cards/UC10000426-Y-02-facilitate-a-strategic-roadmap-project-closure-workshop.md

 # Facilitate a Strategic Roadmap & Project Closure Workshop

+It lays the groundwork for the transition from 'Co-create a Success Story with Brisken'.
 Gather all open requirements, backlogs, and wishlist items from the current project.
 Present findings during the project closure meeting.
-You walk away with a clear, actionable roadmap that builds on current successes and addresses future priorities, empowering strategic planning across SAP, treasury, and Brisken solution areas

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-02-top.png)